 For the homeowner, there is no stress over putting their beloved pets in a kennel, and they can travel knowing all is secure and safe.

-The majority of the house sits involve pets.
-However, as a sitter you have the option to choose the animals you are willing to look after; for instance, my husband is allergic to horses, therefore, we don’t list them in our preferences.
+The majority of the house has pets.
+However, as a sitter, you have the option to choose the animals you are willing to look after; for instance, my husband is allergic to horses; therefore, we don’t list them in our preferences.